dylibso/mcpx-eval/README.md

 This means we're not only interested in the quality of the output, but also curious about the helpfulness of various models when presented with real world tools.

-## Tests
+## Test configs

-The [tests/](https://github.com/dylibso/mcpx-eval/tree/main/tests) directory contains pre-defined tests
+The [configs/](https://github.com/dylibso/mcpx-eval/tree/main/configs) directory contains pre-defined evals

 ## Installation